triton-inference-server/server/deploy/k8s-onprem/README.md

-Follow the [QuickStart](../../docs/quickstart.md) to get the example image classification client that can be used to perform inferencing using image classification models being served by the inference server.
+Follow the [QuickStart](../../docs/quickstart.md) to get the example image classification client that can be used to perform inferencing using image classification models on the inference server.
 For example,

 ```